 All types of pasta, including spaghetti and macaroni, unless labeled wheat-free

 Commercial mixes for breads, cookies, cakes, pancakes, waffles, biscuits, and rolls, unless labeled wheat-free

 Corn bread, corn muffins, rye bread, and specialty breads unless labeled wheat-free

 Cottage cheese, yogurt, ice cream, and other dairy foods that contain modified food starch

-Imitation seafood such as crab or shrimp (often used in Asian cooking)
+Imitation seafood such as crab or shrimp.
+This is often used in Asian cooking.